Recommendation engine: the holy grail of one on one cross sell and up sell marketing

 + May not be based on the maximum transactions / sales as the criteria to derive popularity but pure product launch hype. (e.g. iPhone launch)

-+ For unknown / first timers / newbies this is the only available option to (hopefully) catch their interest and on-board them in the downstream sales cycle.
++ For unknown / first timers / newbies (cold start) this is the only available option to (hopefully) catch their interest and on-board them in the downstream sales cycle.

 + Doesn’t need machine learning but some simple SQL equivalent logic of picking the Product with max transactions within a SKU.